The Truth About Alex

-The Truth About Alex is a 1986 Canadian-American made-for-television drama film directed by Paul Shapiro.
+The Truth About Alex is a 1986 made-for-television drama film directed by Paul Shapiro.
 The movies stars Scott Baio as Brad and Peter Spence as Alex.
 It is based on the book Counterplay by Ann Snyder and Louis Pelletier.
 The film aired on Global TV in Canada in 1986 and in the United States on HBO in 1987.
 The movie received a 1987 Gemini Award for Best Short Drama and one for Best Photography in a Dramatic Program or Series and was nominated for two additional awards.
 The film also received a CINE Golden Eagle Award and a CableACE Award.

 Plot

 Brad is the star quarterback headed for West Point.
 His best friend Alex is the team's wide receiver and a gifted pianist.
 When Alex stops at a local gas station's bathroom during a jog, a trucker makes a pass at Alex.
 When the teenager resists, the trucker beats him up and spits on him, and accuses Alex of putting the moves on him.
 A panicked Alex tells Brad what happened, who suggests calling the police, but Alex is reluctant to, and eventually tells Brad the reason why is because he is gay.
 Once the truth about Alex begins to spread at his school, both of them are faced with bigotry from their homophobic coach and teammates.
 And Brad's girlfriend Kay is not happy either because she resents how his friendship with Alex is affecting their social status as the schools coolest couple.
 Brad's father, Major Stevens orders him to stay away from Alex, because it could jeopardize his commission to West Point, while Alex's mom and dad are completely supportive of their son.
 In the end, at the big game to secure the school's winning record, Brad throws a pass to Alex, which scores the touchdown that wins the game.
 Brad defies his father and refuses to end his friendship with Alex.